dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/AFL/README.md

 This code is based on AFL, which was created by Michael Zelwaski.
 This tool has been effective at finding a variety of software bugs.

-Provides capabilities for finding vulnerabilities, minimizing testcases, optimizing processing time, etc. It can also fuzz binary-only, network services, and GUI programs.
+AFL provides capabilities for finding vulnerabilities, minimizing test cases, optimizing processing time, etc. It can also fuzz binary-only, network services, and GUI programs.

 In the Dockerfile provided in this repo, AFL++ has been already been installed.